Skip to content

 get_file_only_logger(name: str, log_file: str | Path, level: str = 'DEBUG') -> Logger

-Return a logger that writes ONLY to log_file — no console output.
+Return a logger that writes only to log_file — no console output.

-If a logger with name already exists its handlers are replaced so that repeated calls (e.g. across ROIs) always point at the correct file.
+If a logger with name already exists its handlers are replaced so that repeated calls (e.g., across ROIs) always point at the correct file.

 Source code in tit/logger.py